 - Students may have the opportunity to demonstrate competence through the use of internally and externally developed tests, portfolio assessment procedures and other competency based alternatives.

-All students wishing to transfer into a teacher education program must have a 2.75 cumulative grade point average and will be admitted as a Pre-Education student.
+All students wishing to transfer into a teacher education program must have a 2.75 cumulative grade point average.
 Subsequent acceptance into a teacher education major and enrollment in professional education coursework will require successful completion of Benchmark I. More information on Benchmark I is available on the School of Education website.